"We create living spaces for generations to come – that is our corporate mission statement."

 Viessmann is a family company that is strongly influenced by the founding family.
 Nevertheless, an entrepreneur alone can achieve nothing without motivated and multi-talented employees.

-The Viessmann family has grown strongly since its establishment in 1917: it currently has 12750 members across the world.
+The Viessmann family has grown strongly since its establishment in 1917: it currently has over 13000 members across the world.
 Every new employee – from North America to Kazakhstan, from Switzerland to China – becomes part of the family.
 After all, we can only positively create the living spaces for generations to come if we pull together.
 We act in a responsible, team-oriented, and entrepreneurial manner.
 And we give people room to develop.
 We all benefit from the diverse talents of our employees.
 The courage to venture something new unites us all.

 The Viessmann family of entrepreneurs - that is today's father Martin Viessmann with his wife Annette and their two children Katharina and Maximilian with spouses.

 Today's Viessmann family is already the fourth generation to run the company.
 Max Viessmann and Prof. Dr. Martin Viessmann can build on the achievements of their father and grandfather Hans Viessmann and that of their grandfather and great-grandfather Johann Viessmann.
 All of them were and are forward-thinking entrepreneurial personalities, each of whom has made their own contributions and shaped the company in their own way.